Orrin-Manning/WSL-Guide/README.md

 this is a useful command when you need to get your barings on where you are in the system.

-#### ls
+#### ls (list)

-ls, or list, prints the names of all files in the working directory.
+`ls` prints the names of all files in the working directory.
 This basic command will remain useful to you for the rest of your life, as it is the fundamental method of viewing the contents of a directory.
+The `ls` command can also be modified by useful options.
+For example, `ls -a` will list all files, including all "hidden" files.
+Hidden files are files that begin with a dot '.' and are not normally listed by the regular `ls` command. `ls -l` will give your a longer listing of the files, including information such as permissions, ownership, and filesize.
+These options can be combined with `ls -la` to make ls print a long listing of all files, including the hidden ones.

+`ls` can also list files of other directories in your filesystem if your provide the directory's path.